 Osborne, Koprivica lead Florida St. past North Alabama

+“We’re going to have pride playing in the Tuck Center,” said Osborne, a transfer from Rice who made 6 of 12 shots from the floor.
+“And we instill that mindset in the younger guys.
+We’re going to defend it until we can’t walk no more.”

+This one may not have been as difficult.
+But with Florida State wrapping up its non-conference portion of the schedule, it’s a streak that will continue into the 2020-21 season.

-Balsa Koprivica added 13 points while Trent Forrest had 10 points and six assists for Florida State (11-2), which has won seven of its games by 10 or more points.
+Balsa Koprivica scored 13 points while Trent Forrest had 10 points and six assists for Florida State (11-2), which has won seven of its games by 10 or more points.
+Koprivica, a 7-foot freshman, has developed quickly and shown he can be an effective player down low with an array of post moves.

+“Balsa really has all the potential to be a stretch 5, whatever he wants to be at that position,” Forrest said.
+“The more he keeps playing and the more he develops.”

-Florida State made 17 of 17 free-throw attempts.
-The Seminoles were averaging 75 percent from the free-throw line coming into the game.
+But the Seminoles made it look easy and were even automatic at the free-throw line, connecting on 17 of 17 shots.
+Florida State was averaging 75 percent from the free-throw line coming into the game.

+“That’s really important to us,” Florida State coach Leonard Hamilton said.
+“I thought we would be a good free-throw shooting team.
+A lot of it is just confidence.”

 AN IMPRESSIVE STRETCH